We exist to empower parents with educational choice

 How to Apply

 We're here to help you every step of the way.
-There are three ways to apply:
+There are two ways to apply:

 Apply online.
 Once you apply and create your Parent Portal account, you